 But if you only plan to use a fire feature from time to time, and you want the space for other activities, then you might want to consider an outdoor fireplace, instead.
 An outdoor fireplace can be built on the edge of a patio and won’t take up as much useable space.

-5. Safety Should be a Priority for Fire Pits
+5. Fire Pit Safety Should be a Priority

-Safety is obviously an important factor when it comes to any fire feature.
+Safety is obviously something to consider when installing an outdoor fire feature.
 What some people don’t realize is that certain materials from which a fire pit can be built are not suited to the high heat and can splinter, making it dangerous.
 For instance, some people attempt a DIY fire pit from various materials in their yard, having no idea what the fire rating is of that material.
 Even more concerning, a material such as concrete blocks can actually explode when subject to extreme temperatures.

 There are also local ordinances to adhere to when building a fire pit.
-For instance, in some municipalities in Northern Virginia, the law states that a recreational fire cannot be conducted within 25 feet of a structure or combustible material.
+For instance, in some municipalities in Northern Virginia, the law states that a recreational fire cannot be conducted within a certain number of feet from a structure or combustible material.
 The issue is further complicated by each municipality’s interpretation of these ordinances based on the specifications of each fire pit.
 This can become a bit overwhelming for most homeowners, but is something an experienced landscape designer usually investigates.

 In addition, there are some common sense safety tips such as not building it near low-hanging branches or underneath a covering such as a pavilion.
 When built with safety in mind, you can enjoy your fire pit without any worries.